Moonflower Teahouse

 💮 RULES OF THE OCHAYA 💮

-• 🌸 Always err on the side of caution, comfort levels vary per person.
-Communicate clearly and concisely with the people you are interacting with to assure that everything runs smoothly.
+🌸 Always err on the side of caution; comfort levels vary per person.
+Communicate clearly and concisely with the people you interact with to ensure that everything runs smoothly.

 Special Event